barchart/events-client-js/docs/content/concepts/event_structure.md

 ## Types

 Each event must be categorized.
-In other words, we are describing what happened.
 For example:

 * User Logged In,
 * User Logged Out,